 The most concerning item on the list is the lack of security updates.
 All software and operating systems are written with code.
-Sometimes the way the software is written opens it up to vulnerabilities that can be used to implement or spread malicious content.
-Many of the most successful ransomware attacks that have been deployed through these vulnerabilities that could have been prevented with an up to date operating system.
+Sometimes the way the software is written opens up vulnerabilities that can be used to implement or spread malicious content.
+Many of the most successful ransomware attacks have been deployed through these vulnerabilities that could have been prevented with an up-to-date operating system.

 Businesses these days have a lot of excuses about why they haven’t upgraded yet.
 Today we are going to challenge them all.

 We know sometimes businesses can lag on software updates, especially on operating system updates.
 Often the problem lies with specialty software that companies are using to run their business that hasn’t been updated in ages.

 Companies are so reliant on a single piece of software that they will not run on the latest operating systems.
 Not only does this practice put your business at risk for a plethora of malicious programs and actors, but you may also be missing out on some great features of a product that is more frequently updated.

 BRITECITY is ready to help you find a better solution for your line of business applications and keep your company protected.

 Another reason we hear from businesses who are behind on their updates is that they are worried about having to learn a new operating system.

 From Windows 7 to Windows 8, there was a significant design change that a lot of people found quite difficult to use.
 Windows 10, fortunately, has corrected a lot of the complaints people had with Windows 8.
 Windows 10 works more like what you are used to.
 I always say Microsoft gets it right every other version.